mui/material-ui/docs/data/joy/main-features/dark-mode-optimization/dark-mode-optimization.md

-# Perfect dark mode
+# Dark mode optimization

-<p class="description">Joy UI's solution for perfect dark mode on server-side rendering.</p>
+<p class="description">Joy UI uses CSS variables to ensure that server-rendered apps can load in dark mode on first render.</p>

-Joy UI is optimized so that end users who select dark mode as their default never see a flash of light mode when the app first renders.
+Joy UI is optimized so that end users who select dark mode as their preferred color scheme never see a flash of light mode when the app first renders.
 This is a common problem for server-side-rendered (SSR) apps and sites built with static-site generators (SSGs).

 To solve this problem, Joy UI uses CSS variables to render all color schemes at build time so that the user's preferred mode can be served to them on first load.